openstax/cnx-tools/content-copy-tool/README.md

 pip install . # If you are using a virtual environment pip install . --user # If you are not
 ```
+Note: This tool is fully python 2 and 3 compatible but python 3 is not a requirement.
+You can force using python 3 with using `pip3` instead of `pip`.

 * The first thing you should do is create a settings file.
 Start by opening the
 `example_settings.json` file in a text editor.